389ds/389ds.github.io/docs/389ds/FAQ/features.md

 Provides a simple way of breaking down your directory data to simplify the implementation of replication and chaining in your directory service.
 Import into one suffix without affecting the other suffixes.

-### Multi-master replication
+### Multi-supplier replication

-For our Directory Server, multi-master means the ability to write to two or more masters at the same time, with automatic conflict resolution, as opposed to just having one master at a time with hot failover.
+For our Directory Server, multi-supplier means the ability to write to two or more suppliers at the same time, with automatic conflict resolution, as opposed to just having one supplier at a time with hot failover.
 This feature provides a highly available directory service for both read and write operations.
-Multi-master replication can be combined with simple and cascading replication scenarios to provide a highly flexible and scalable replication environment.
+Multi-supplier replication can be combined with simple and cascading replication scenarios to provide a highly flexible and scalable replication environment.
 You can also use fractional replication to restrict the attributes that are replicated (e.g. if you don't want certain data to be present on a replica).

 ### Microsoft Windows Synchronization